Books Over 1,000 Pages

-Clive Barker's Imajica is a book that I have yet to read but has been recommended so many times that it is on the top of my to read list.
-According to Amazon, it is a little under 1000 pages long at 896 pages, but, we already have established how trustworthy that estimate is.
+Clive Barker's Imajica is a book that I have yet to read but has been recommended so many times that it is on the top of my to-read list.
+According to Amazon, it is a little under 1,000 pages long at 896 pages, but, we already have established how trustworthy that estimate is.
 Perhaps it is more, maybe even less.
 Unfortunately, I do not have my own copy yet, although I will soon.

 Shōgun begins as Blackthorne is shipwrecked and taken captive by samurai locals, alongside his crew of the Erasmus.
 The captain and his men are then put on trial as pirates, which they lose.
-Their lives are saved only by the desire of these Japanese locals to keep them as a way to learn more of the Europeans.
+Their lives are saved only by the desire of these Japanese locals to keep them as a way to learn more about the Europeans.
 In order to keep his crew alive, Blackthorne must live within a household peacefully, while the rest of the men remain imprisoned.

 Alongside this basic plot line within Clavell's novels, there is love and political intrigue surrounding Blackthorne as he becomes more accustomed to the new life he has been thrown into.
 This novel's early beginnings came from a simple sentence written by James Clavell's daughter, stating "in 1600, an Englishman went to Japan and became a samurai."
-Since it's publication in 1975, it has sold millions of copies and continues to be popular amongst many readers today.
+Since its publication in 1975, it has sold millions of copies and continues to be popular amongst many readers today.

-Amazon lists David Foster Wallace's work at 1104 pages.
+Amazon lists David Foster Wallace's work at 1,104 pages.
 Published in 1996, Infinite Jest is a semi-parodic novel about North America, revolving around a missing master copy of a film cartridge that shares the same title.
 The film is so amazingly amusing that its viewers lose all interest in anything else in life and eventually die because of its awesome power.
 The creator himself commits suicide by microwave just after producing it.